6grnd/crypto-finder/README.md

 ## Theoretical Third Version Which Is Never Coming.

-Actually notify the user when the price fo a coin hits the max and min he set earlier in the program use.
+Actually notify the user when the price of a coin hits the max and min he set earlier in the program use.
 Create a tkinter GUI so the program is actually usable for non programmers.
 These things are time consuming and I don't know if I'll ever do them but I'll still include them here.